maryannh/camjam-kit-1/worksheet.md

 ## Dive into Python

-Now you'll open up the Python application IDLE and get started by testing out the button.
+Open up the Python application IDLE and get started by testing out the button.

 1. Open **Python 3** from the main menu: